Multidisciplinary critical care rounds

-The three-year Pulmonary and Critical Care Medicine Fellowship at Mayo Clinic's campus in Rochester, Minnesota, can be customized to emphasize clinical training or research or both, depending on your individual career goals.
-The fellowship's flexibility also gives you the opportunity to complete the requirements for certification in both pulmonary medicine and critical care medicine.
+The three-year Pulmonary and Critical Care Medicine Fellowship at Mayo Clinic's campus in Rochester, Minnesota, emphasizes clinical training and research, and customizes training depending on your individual career goals.
+The fellowship program now offers different clinical tracks to meet the needs of the fellows.

 - In-depth clinical exposure to patients with a diversity of pulmonary disorders and critical illnesses

-- Expert, world-renowned faculty who are committed to pulmonary and critical care medicine education
+- Expert, world-renowned faculty who is committed to pulmonary and critical care medicine education

-- Extensive education in bronchoscopy and other procedures essential to the practice of pulmonary and critical care medicine
+- Extensive education and practice in bronchoscopy and other procedures essential to the practice of pulmonary and critical care medicine

-- Education in quality improvement tools and methods as well as opportunities to successfully conduct and complete quality improvement projects
+- Education in quality improvement tools and methods, as well as opportunities to engage in and lead quality improvement projects

-Fellow Ana C. Zamora Martinez, M.D., in the research lab
+Fellow Dr. Ana C. Zamora Martinez in the research lab

 The Pulmonary and Critical Care Medicine Fellowship fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 You will be eligible to take the American Board of Internal Medicine subspecialty examination in pulmonary and critical care medicine upon completion of the fellowship.

-The Pulmonary and Critical Care Medicine Fellowship began in 1965, and since that time, more than 150 physicians have completed training.
-Six fellows are recruited annually through the National Resident Matching Program Specialties Matching Service process.
+The Pulmonary and Critical Care Medicine Fellowship began in 1965.
+Since then, more than 210 physicians have completed training.
+Fellows are recruited annually through the National Resident Matching Program Specialties Matching Service process.